Updates

 Best JPSC Coaching in Ranchi - Mentorship

-List of Major Tribes of Jharkhand
+Classification of Tribes in Jharkhand

 The Scheduled Tribes of Jharkhand can be broadly classified into four categories based on their traditional occupations and lifestyles: